Fitzherbord History, Family Crest & Coats of Arms

 Early Origins of the Fitzherbord family

+The surname Fitzherbord was first found in Derbyshire where this ancient Norman house was seated at Norbury, by the grant of the Prior of Tutbury in 1125.
 The family assumed their surname from a Norman knight who appeared in the honor rolls of the Battle of Hastings.
 Today Norbury is a town in the London Borough of Croydon and the London Borough of Merton, but anciently it was home to the Fitzherberts and the Carew family which they shared from 1385 and 1859.
 Tissington Hall in Tissington, Derbyshire was garrisoned for Charles I. by its owner, Col. Fitzherbert, in 1643.
 "The church [of Tissington] is partly Norman, and partly of later date, with a tower, and contains handsome memorials to the Fitzherbert family."

 Important Dates for the Fitzherbord family

 This web page shows only a small excerpt of our Fitzherbord research.
 Another 169 words (12 lines of text) covering the years 1263, 1778, 1922, 1483, 1470, 1538, 1534, 1552, 1640, 1550 and 1612 are included under the topic Early Fitzherbord History in all our PDF Extended History products and printed products wherever possible.

 Fitzherbord Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled FitzHerbert, Fitz-Herbert, Fitzherbert and others.

 Early Notables of the Fitzherbord family (pre 1700)

 Outstanding amongst the family at this time was Ralph Fitzherbert (died 1483), Lord of the manor of Norbury, Derbyshire; Sir Anthony Fitzherbert (1470-1538), an English judge, scholar and legal author, best known for his treatise on English...